Vinca minor L.

 CW = 5

 Family - Apocynaceae

-Stems - Trailing, twining, herbaceous, green, glabrous or sparsely glandular pubescent, typically hollow, to +2m long.
+Stems - Trailing, twining, glabrous or sparsely glandular-pubescent, typically hollow, to 2 m.

-Flowers - Corolla 2.5-3cm broad, salverform, 5-lobed, bluish-purple.
-Corolla tube 1.1cm long, glabrous externally, pubescent internally just at throat.
-Lobes truncate at apex, 1cm long and broad (at apex).
+Flowers - Calyx lobes 5, 4-5 mm long, linear-subulate, acute, glabrous.
+Corollas 2.5-3cm broad, salverform, 5-lobed, bluish-purple, with the tube 8-12 mm long, the lobes 9-14 mm long, glabrous externally, pubescent internally just at throat.
 Stamens 5, opposite the corolla lobes, adnate at apex of the corolla tube.
-Filaments green, 2.5mm long, bent at the base and with a few hairs in the lower portion of the bend, expanded and compressed at the apex.
-Anthers yellow, 1.6mm long, densely pubescent.
-Style green, 4.5mm long, glabrous.
-Stigma densely white pubescent (villous).
-Ovary 2-carpellate, superior, 1.4mm long, green, glabrous, with two opposing nectaries adjacent to the carpels.
+Filaments green, 2.5 mm long.
+Anthers yellow, 1.6 mm long, densely pubescent.
+Style green, 4.5 mm long, glabrous.
+Stigma densely white-pubescent.
+Ovary 2-carpellate, superior, 1.4 mm long, green, glabrous, with two opposing nectaries adjacent to the carpels.
 Nectaries yellowish to purple in flower.
-Calyx 5-lobed, green, glabrous.
-Tube to 1.5mm long.
-Lobes typically 4-5mm long, linear-subulate, acute, glabrous.
-Often 1 lobe expanded and colored as the corolla.

 Flowering - April - May.